rickgennis/managebackups/src/managebackups.1.md

     from="192.168.0.0/24",command="sudo managebackups --path /usr/local/bin" ssh-rsa........<user's ssh key>

 to backup /usr/local/bin, assuming your backup server is connecting from 192.168.0.0/24 and you've allowed backupuser to sudo the command with NOPASSWD on dataserver.
-Then the **--faub** parameter of your **managebackups** profile configuration could be as simple as:
+Alternatively, if you've run **managebackups --installsuid** on dataserver the 'sudo' can be omitted.
+With this setup the **--faub** parameter of your **managebackups** profile configuration could be as simple as:

     --faub "ssh dataserver"

-Without the authorized_keys2 file you'll need the options in your faub config directly:
+Without the authorized_keys2 file you would need the options in your faub config directly:

     --faub "ssh dataserver sudo managebackups --path /usr/local/bin"